WumingCode/WumingPIC/README.md

 ## Requirements
 * Fortran compiler
-  - We prepare setting files for Makefile for different compilers, including Intel Fortran, GCC-Fortran, Fujitsu compiler
+  - We prepare setting files for Makefile for different compilers, including Cray compiler, Fujitsu compiler, GCC-Fortran, Intel Fortran, NVIDIA HPC Fortran
   - Because of the requirement of JSON-Fortran library used in this code (https://github.com/jacobwilliams/json-fortran), **GCC-Fortran's version must be greater than 4.9**.

 * MPI library